okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-prerequisites/main/index.md

 ### Locate your existing user profile data

-Your user data could be in Active Directory, LDAP, or any number of on-premise or cloud-based applications, but most importantly you need to know exactly where the data is and how to access it.
+Your user data could be in Active Directory, LDAP, or any number of on-premise or cloud-based apps.
+Most importantly, you need to know exactly where the data is and how to access it.
 This also requires that you have permission to access and use the data.
 You also need to know which system is the source of truth for each data element.
 For example, various systems might maintain a primary email address for each of your users.

 Here are the key points to remember: